ChrisTian206/Local_Knowledge_Agentic_RAG_LLM/README.md

 To run the system, execute the cells in the `local_agentic_rag.ipynb` notebook sequentially.
 Make sure your local LLM is running and your PDFs are in the `data` folder.

-## Conclusion

-This repository provides a comprehensive setup for an Agentic RAG system using a local LLM.
-It demonstrates the integration of LangChain, Chroma, and LangGraph to build a powerful document retrieval and question-answering system.
-Feel free to customize the workflow and experiment with different LLMs and document sources.
 ```

-Feel free to modify any part of the README to better suit your needs.